DarkPhoenixz/MultimediaProject/README.md

    git clone https://github.com/DarkPhoenixz/MultimediaProject.git
    cd MultimediaProject
    ```

 2. **Run the boot script:**
    ```sh
    python boot_script.py
    ```

    The boot script will:
-   - Check Python and Tkinter versions
+   - ✅ Check Python and Tkinter versions
-   - Set up a virtual environment
+   - ✅ Set up a virtual environment
-   - Install all dependencies
+   - ✅ Install all dependencies from `requirements.txt`
-   - Prepare the project for first use
+   - ✅ Prepare the project for first use
+   - 🚀 Launch the GUI automatically

    **After installation, the GUI will launch automatically.**